enricobn/rasm/internals.md

 The value of an enum is a pointer to a location in memory where, in the first slot there's the variant order number which is 0 for the first variant, 1 for the second and so on, the there is the list of the parameter of that enum

+**Alloc**

+_allocation_table:
+address   allocated (false = 0 true = any other value)         size     count

+initial value
+"the address of the fist location" 0 MAX_MEMORY 0

+allocate(n)
+I search the first slot with almost n free memory if there's no slot: pack the _allocation_table_ and search for n free memory if there's no slot: OutOfMemory otherwise, i return the anAddress, decrease the size of the slot, increment the address of the slot, set the count to 1

+add_ref(address)
+I search the address in _allocation_table_ if there's no slot: Error increase the count

+deref(address)
+I search the address in _allocation_table_ if there's no slot: Error
+I decrease the count
+if 0 I set allocated to 0 (false)